Devotional Thought : 1 Corinthians 13:12b

 Now I know in part; then I shall know fully, even as I am fully known.
 1 Corinthians 13:12b

-This thought is rather like what John writes in 1 John 3:2: “Now we are children of God, and what we will be has not yet been made known.”
-Living by faith requires that we acknowledge that we only know “in part”.
-We know we are children of God yet we won’t know “fully” until Jesus comes and “we shall see him as he is.”
+This thought is similar to what John writes, “Now we are children of God, and what we will be has not yet been made known” (1 John 3:2).
+Living by faith requires that we acknowledge that we only know “in part.”
+We know we are children of God but we won’t know “fully” until Jesus comes again.

-I only have to look at my garden to know that God’s kingdom has not fully come.
+I only have to look at my garden to know that God’s kingdom hasn’t fully come.
 I still have weeds!
-And when God’s kingdom fully comes not only will I not have weeds, but, “there will be no more death or mourning or crying or pain” (Revelation 21:4).
+And when God’s kingdom fully comes not only won’t I have weeds but, “there will be no more death or mourning or crying or pain” (Revelation 21:4).

 Heaven is described in terms of a city.
 God isn’t taking us back to the garden but rather to a “city with foundations, whose architect and builder is God” (Hebrews 11:10).
 A city with foundations speaks of permanence, of security, and of community.
-The garden was a graceless state – one wrong decision and Adam and Eve were out of there.
-Heaven, however, is a permanent destination.
+The garden was a graceless state—one wrong decision and Adam and Eve were out of there.
+Heaven is a permanent destination.